-In general, relative pronouns are used according to their length and the distance between them and their antecedent.
+In general, relative pronouns are used according to their length and the distance between them and their antecedents.
 The farther the relative pronoun is from the antecedent, the longer the relative pronoun is (the more letters it has).

-Que, being the shortest relative pronoun, is used when the relative pronoun comes immediately after the antecedent.
+Que, the shortest relative pronoun, is used when the relative pronoun comes immediately after the antecedent.
 Nothing separates the relative pronoun from the antecedent, not even a comma.